GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 The App History API surfaces a notion of "state", which is developer-provided information that is stored persistently on the current history entry, but which isn't directly visible to the user.
 This is extremely similar to but improved from `history.state` in the History API.

-In the App History API, you can call the `.getState()` method of the current `AppHistoryEntry` (or any entry) to return a copy of its state.
+In the App History API, you can call the `AppHistoryEntry.getState()` method of the current entry (or any entry) to return a copy of its state.
 By default, this will be `undefined`.
 You can synchronously set the state for the current `AppHistoryEntry` by calling: